vincent-tsugranes/dotnet-cafe-demo/README.md

       -p DATABASE_SERVICE_NAME=dotnet-cafe-mongodb-service

 # create kafka cluster
+This requires that the "Red Hat Integration - AMQ Streams" operator be installed on the cluster.

 from the root of the dotnet-cafe-demo folder, run the create-kafka.yml script on OpenShift

     oc create -f create-kafka.yml